4 San

 landscape and neighborhood.
 Compare this to today:

-often oversized houses that isolate family members
+often oversized houses which isolate family members

-the “others” out. |
+the “others” (whomever they may be) out. |

 | Prepackaged